-Medicare enrollment: 15% of current and future retirees are assumed to enroll in Medicare and will enroll in a Retiree Supplemental Plan upon attainment of age 65.
-All younger than the retired employee.
+Male spouses are assumed to be three years older and female spouses are assumed to be three years younger than the retired employee.
 Medical - 100% of spouses of active employees covered under a GovGuam medical plan will elect to participate at the active employee's retirement.
 Dental - 100% of spouses of active employees covered under a GovGuam dental plan will elect to participate at the active employee's retirement.
 Life - 100% of spouses of active employees will elect to participate at the active employee's retirement.
 For current retired employees, the actual census information is used.